Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 564 days of Enhanced Permanent Portfolio Strategy is greater, thus worse.
+• Looking at the maximum time in days below previous high water mark of 564 days in the last 5 years of Enhanced Permanent Portfolio Strategy, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: